Thanks Giving Leftovers

 your abundant life to share.

 I perceive the words of the song have more than one way of being interpreted, yet it seems to me it is focused on "others."
 This would mean, we are asking God to make known the needs and burdens of others, so we might be stirred to "share."
 Are we paying attention to the words that come out of our mouths.
 I suspect God is.
-Matthew 7:2 frequently comes into my mind.
+Matthew 7:2 (look it up) frequently comes into my mind.

 _____________